tokyobitcoiner/awesome-tokyobitcoiner/README.md

 [Forum 8](https://www.forum-8.co.jp) also in Shibuya, a bit of an old building and dingy spaces, but cheap and cheerful I guess and different capacity rooms.

-[Neutrino](https://www.neutrino-space.com) - interesting [OmiseGO](https://omisego.network) project for co-working at which some interesting events (e.g. [Dfinity](https://dfinity.org/)) have also been held, funky, industrial vibe.
+[Neutrino](https://www.neutrino.global/tokyo) - interesting [OmiseGO](https://omisego.network) project for co-working at which some interesting events (e.g. [Dfinity](https://dfinity.org/)) have also been held, funky, industrial vibe.

-[WeWork](https://www.wework.com/l/tokyo) (various Ginza 6, Meiji-jingumae) obviously upmarket venue, Ginza 6 better than Meiji-jingumae for events I think.
+[WeWork](https://www.wework.com/l/tokyo) (multiple inc. Ginza 6, Meiji-jingumae) obviously upmarket venue, Ginza 6 better than Meiji-jingumae for events I think.

 [Fabbit](https://fabbit.co.jp) - [TeamZ](https://www.teamz.co.jp) often use the Otemachi/Tokyo station branch for their blockchain events, stylish modern venue and co-working space.

-[ninetytwo13](https://tokyochapter.com)&nbsp;- I like the retro design, co-working, living and events space on the boundary of Roppongi and Akasaka.
+[ninetytwo13](https://tokyochapter.com)&nbsp;- Cool retro design, co-working, living and events space on the boundary of Roppongi and Akasaka.

 [Blink](https://blinkcommunity.com)&nbsp;- another co-working and events space with a developer/techie slant, in Azabu, near Roppongi.

-[Impact Hub](https://www.biccamera.com/bc/c/info/payment/bitcoin.jsp) in Meguro is another co-working and space rental venue, again with a techie slant.
-Home of Tokyo Fintech (see below).
+[Impact Hub](https://en.hubtokyo.com/) in Meguro is another co-working and space rental venue, again with a techie slant.
+Home of [Tokyo Fintech](https://medium.com/tokyo-fintech/top-tokyo-crypto-meetups-7aa921c0fbc1) (see below).

 [Bitcoin Center Japan](http://bitcoincenterjapan.org/) opened in 2017, near Hanzomon station.